 As I crossed over the Red River into Oklahoma, I couldn't help but notice that the fuel prices were quite a bit higher than here in the Lone Star state.
 Was the gas in Oklahoma better than in Texas?
 What caused the 20-30 cent per gallon difference in price?
 Since I was traveling with all of my friends (me, myself and I), I had a lot of time to think during the five-hour trip.
 I had the time and saw an outdoor article in there, somewhere.

-Today’s gasoline contains several additives to help it perform better, help your engine perform better and keep your engine and the environment cleaner.
-With that said, there are still differences with regard to quality, reliability, and purity of gasoline.
-Each of these can help or hinder the performance of your engine, whether a car engine, boat engine or lawn mower engine.
+Today's gasoline contains several additives to help it perform better, help your engine perform better, and keep your engine and the environment cleaner.
+With that said, there are still differences with regard to the quality, reliability, and purity of gasoline.
+Each of these can help or hinder the performance of your engine, whether a car engine, boat engine, or lawnmower engine.
 Nonetheless, there can be big differences in gasoline within the same grade or octane rating.

 As I travel across the southern United States fishing the Bassmaster tournament trail, I use a great deal of gasoline getting to and from the tournament site, as well as the gasoline I burn in my boat during the six days of official practice and the tournament.
 Having access to high-quality gasoline is imperative to me.
 I can ill-afford to travel hundreds of miles, spend a great deal of time and money preparing for one of these tournaments, only to have the gasoline in my boat cause me to have boat trouble during the tournament.
 I have become extremely sensitive to the quality of gas I burn in my vehicle and my boat.
 Most gasoline works fine, but I'm not prepared to chance it.
 I stick with a quality brand of gasoline from a reputable oil company.
 Personally, I use Shell gasoline whenever possible.
 I have found it to consistently perform well in both my tow vehicle and my boat.
 I have never experienced any fuel related problems since I began using Shell gasoline.
 In fact, I'll even go to the trouble of mapping Shell gasoline stations along my route, when possible.
 Although I prefer the Shell gasoline to the others on the road, there are times when I can't find a Shell station.
 If that is the case, I'll choose another name brand of gasoline.
 I make it a point to stay away from unfamiliar oil companies or service stations.
 Like I said, it just isn't worth the risk.